DataDog/documentation/content/en/tracing/api_catalog/monitor_apis.md

 ## Overview

-After you have set up your API Catalog with all your endpoints and assigned team ownership, you can start managing and improving them.
+After you have [registered all your endpoints][1] and [assigned team ownership][2], you can start managing and improving them.
 Use the API Catalog to start activities such as:

  - Detecting and investigating APIs that are under-performing.
  - Creating alerts based on key performance metrics such as latency and error rate.